sisl/Double-Prong-Occupancy/CODES_data_generation/README.md

 ```
 generate_data.sh
 ```
-See the relevant portions of the codes to modify any relevant parameters
+See the relevant portions of the codes to modify any relevant parameters.